 Disney’s “Raya and the Last Dragon,” the studio’s first Southeast Asian action-adventure, led ASIFA-Hollywood’s 49th Annie Awards with 10 nominations, including best animated feature.
 Disney’s Colombian-set musical “Encanto,” followed with nine nods, while Pixar’s Italian-set “Luca” tied for eight with Sony Animation/Netflix’s innovative, 2D-inspired “The Mitchells vs. The Machines.”
-This year’s ceremony is scheduled to return live on Saturday, February 26, 2022 at UCLA’s Royce Hall.
+This year’s virtual ceremony is scheduled for Saturday, March 12 at UCLA’s Royce Hall.

 The best feature noms went to “Raya,” (from “Big Hero Six” Oscar-winning director Don Hall), “Encanto” (from Byron Howard and Clark Spencer, the Oscar-winning director and producer of “Zootopia”), “Luca,” “The Mitchells” (from “Spider-Verse” Oscar-winning producers Phil Lord and Chris Miller), and Illumination’s “Sing 2.”
 The competitive studio race for best feature could go Disney’s way or “The Mitchells'” (winner of the NYFCC animated feature award).